Meropenem and Vaborbactam

 Monitor for signs of hypersensitivity reaction, including anaphylaxis and serious skin reactions.
 Periodically monitor renal function; in patients with changing renal function, monitor serum creatinine and eGFR at least daily.

 Animal reproduction studies have not been conducted with this combination; adverse events were observed following administration of the vaborbactam component.

 Also refer to the meropenem monograph for additional information.

 • Discuss specific use of drug and side effects with patient as it relates to treatment.
 (HCAHPS: During this hospital stay, were you given any medicine that you had not taken before?
 Before giving you any new medicine, how often did hospital staff tell you what the medicine was for?
 How often did hospital staff describe possible side effects in a way you could understand?)

 • Patient may experience headache, injection site irritation, or diarrhea.
-Have patient report immediately to prescriber seizures, muscle rigidity, tremors, abnormal movements, burning or numbness feeling, confusion, or signs of Clostridium difficile (C. diff)-associated diarrhea (abdominal pain or cramps, severe diarrhea or watery stools, or bloody stools) (HCAHPS).
+Have patient report immediately to prescriber seizures, muscle rigidity, tremors, abnormal movements, burning or numbness feeling, confusion, signs of Stevens-Johnson syndrome/toxic epidermal necrolysis (red, swollen, blistered, or peeling skin [with or without fever]; red or irritated eyes; or sores in mouth, throat, nose, or eyes), or signs of Clostridium difficile (C. diff)-associated diarrhea (abdominal pain or cramps, severe diarrhea or watery stools, or bloody stools) (HCAHPS).

 • Educate patient about signs of a significant reaction (eg, wheezing; chest tightness; fever; itching; bad cough; blue skin color; seizures; or swelling of face, lips, tongue, or throat).
 Note: This is not a comprehensive list of all side effects.
 Patient should consult prescriber for additional questions.